Delta says Bombardier CSeries delivery schedule unclear

 Speaking to reporters in Atlanta, Chief Operating Officer Gil West said the delivery schedule of the plane was still “something of a question mark.”

-On Monday, Airbus SE agreed to take a majority stake in CSeries jetliner program, a deal that could allow the Canadian planemaker to sidestep U.S. tariffs threatened in a trade dispute with Boeing.
+On Monday, Airbus SE (AIR.PA) agreed to take a majority stake in CSeries jetliner programme, a deal that could allow the Canadian planemaker to sidestep U.S. tariffs threatened in a trade dispute with Boeing (BA.N).

 Reporting by Alana Wise; Editing by Nick Zieminski